bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | LabelingPulseInterval        | RECOMMENDED                                      | [number][]                             | Delay between the peaks of the individual labeling pulses, in milliseconds.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |

 #### PASL-specific metadata fields
 These fields can only be used when `ArterialSpinLabelingType` is `PASL`.
-See [Appendix XI - ASL](../99-appendices/11-arterial-spin-labeling.md#pasl-sequence) for more information on the PASL sequence and the BolusCutOff fields.
+See [Appendix XII - ASL](../99-appendices/12-arterial-spin-labeling.md#pasl-sequence) for more information on the PASL sequence and the BolusCutOff fields.

 | **Key name**          | **Requirement level**                             | **Data type**                          | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |-----------------------|---------------------------------------------------|----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|